ahdis/epr-integration-cara/docs/index.md

 - two test patients
 - access to the [Post E-Health Platform – developer portal](https://developer.post.ch/en/e-health).

-This will allow you to start the integration of the primary system for the EPR.
+This will allow you to start the integration of the primary system.

 The Integration Kit (short **EPRIK**) provides the following [functionality](usecases.md):